-\201.
-Principles of Education.
+201. Principles of Education.
 Either semester.
 3 credits.

+Prerequisite, Senior status in Education.
 The purpose of this course is to assist the senior student in integrating his thinking regarding the purpose of an educational system in a democratic community.

-211. Adult Education.
+211. ADULT EDUCATION.
 2 credits.

 A survey course for public school teachers and administrators as well as for those engaged full time in Adult Education.
 An historical background including European influences and their relation to the rapid developments in the field during the last decade will be emphasized.
-A greater share of the course will be devoted to current programs throughout the United States which include the social, economic and civic importance of a well-planned program of Adult Education in a Democracy.
+A greater share of the course will be devoted to current programs throughout the United States which include the social, economic, and civic importance of a well-planned program of Adult Education in a Democracy.